AWIS99/Hindi-Character-Recognizer/README.md

 # Hindi-Character-Recognizer
-Recognises devanagiri characters using CNN
+Recognizes devanagiri characters using CNN
 ## Code Requirements
 Anaconda, tensorflow-v2.1.0, opencv-v3.4.7
 #### Data-set has been taken from UCI Machine learling repository.